adlnet/xapi-profiles/xapi-profiles-structure.md

 `contextStatementRefTemplate`. | *Optional*.
 An array of Statement Template identifiers from this profile version.
 `rules` | *Optional*.
 Array of Statement Template Rules

-If a statement matches a Statement Template's determining values and uses the profile version as a category context activity, it MUST be sent as part of a Pattern or Implied Pattern.

-A Profile author MUST NOT include both `objectStatementRefTemplate` and `objectActivityType` in a Statement Template.
+A Statement Template MUST NOT have both `objectStatementRefTemplate` and `objectActivityType`.

 The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.